zchee/golang-wiki/CodeReviewComments.md

 ## Variable Names

-Variable names in Go should be short rather than long.
-This is especially true for local variables with limited scope.
-Prefer `c` to `lineCount`.
-Prefer `i` to `sliceIndex`.
+Variable names should be descriptive and they should facilitate the reading.
+Local variables with limited scope should be short rather than long.
+Prefer short common names when the meaning is obvious for the other developers, such as loop indices.
+For example prefer `i` to `sliceIndex` in loops, and prefer `t` to `testing` in tests.
+However, more unusual things and global variables need more descriptive names.

-The basic rule: the further from its declaration that a name is used, the more descriptive the name must be.
-For a method receiver, one or two letters is sufficient.
-Common variables such as loop indices and readers can be a single letter (`i`, `r`).
-More unusual things and global variables need more descriptive names.
+The basic rules: The further from its declaration that a name is used, the more descriptive the name must be.
+If you have to write a comment explaining the variable, consider using a more descriptive name.